Law and Society in South Asia (Ma/Llm)

 - Full Year

-This course of seminars involves the detailed study of family laws and constitutional laws of South Asian countries, in particular India, Pakistan and Bangladesh, as well as the smaller countries, if there is student demand.
-Some students will have studied a historical introduction to the major religious legal systems of the region, others will have to acquire this background knowledge at the start of the course.
+This module of seminars involves the detailed study of family laws and constitutional laws of South Asian countries, in particular India, Pakistan and Bangladesh, as well as the smaller countries, if there is student demand.
+Some students will have studied a historical introduction to the major religious legal systems of the region, others will have to acquire this background knowledge at the start of the module.

 The theoretical and practical framework of the interaction of legal and social systems in the region, within the wider context of attempted global legal ordering today, provides a background in front of which specific topics are analysed in detail.
 In the first term, these comprise family law issues, such as concepts of marriage and divorce, joint family, child marriage and polygamy, dowry problems and violence against women, maintenance and the much-debated issue of uniform civil codes.